 1. Vitamin A

 You’ll often find vitamin A in your prenatal vitamins since it’s so important.
 Although this vitamin is extremely important for fetal vision development and immune function, too much vitamin A can be harmful.

 2. Vitamin E

-3. Black Cohosh
+3. Black cohosh

 A member of the buttercup family, black cohosh is a plant used for a variety of purposes, including controlling hot flashes and menstrual cramps.

-For these reasons, pregnant women should avoid goldenseal.
+For these reasons, definitely avoid goldenseal.

 5. Dong quai

-Though used to treat everything from menstrual cramps to high blood pressure, evidence regarding its efficacy and safety is lacking.
+Though it’s used to treat everything from menstrual cramps to high blood pressure, evidence regarding its efficacy and safety is lacking.

 It’s used as an herbal remedy to treat a range of conditions from erectile dysfunction to obesity.

-- Saw palmetto
+- saw palmetto

-- Red clover
+- red clover

 Pregnancy is a time of growth and development, making health and nutrition a top priority.
 Taking the best care of that little one is the goal.

 Nourishing your body with nutrient-dense foods, as well as getting enough exercise and sleep and minimizing stress, is the best way to ensure a healthy pregnancy for you and your baby.

-Although supplements can be necessary and helpful in certain circumstances, always check with your doctor regarding doses, safety and potential risks and benefits.
+Although supplements can be necessary and helpful in certain circumstances, always check with your doctor regarding doses, safety, and potential risks and benefits.